GonzoTomas/GonzoTomas/README.md

-- 👋 Hi, I’m @GonzoTomas
+- 👋 Hi, I’m Thomas
-- 👀 I’m interested in ...
+- 👀 I’m interested in education
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on University
-- 📫 How to reach me ...
+- 📫 Just send me message

 <!---
 GonzoTomas/GonzoTomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.